akiraly/advent-of-tdd/readme.md

   cases (however the private inputs are not stored in this public repo because of [this](https://old.reddit.com/r/adventofcode/wiki/faqs/copyright/inputs))

-Some quick test stats (after day 24 part 1):
+Some quick test stats (after day 25):
-Number of tests: 1241
+Number of tests: 1243
 Code coverage: 98%<
 Time to run tests: ~3 minutes
 (as mentioned above these include even test cases that generate the actual solutions for the AoC inputs)